SALE: Buy 1 get 2 packs

 SEED SOWING ADVICE: QUICK & EASY

 Sow any time indoors in punnets, or scatter directly in garden from late winter to spring.

-Sow the seeds on the surface of good quality seed raising mix.
+Sow indoors for quick plants & early flowers: First sow the seeds on the surface of good quality seed raising mix.

 Then pat gently into the surface of the mix and only just barely cover with sieved mix, sand or vermiculite.